TobiahRex/E-commerce-Serverless/README.md

   NOTES:
   1. I Highly recommend running `npm update --save` to update package json before running `npm start` or `npm build`.
-  2. You may need to do a `brew update` for some of the dependencies.
+  2. You may need to do a `brew update` for some of the webpack image loaders to properly work.

 ## NOTE on Reducers: